MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/includes/azure-sdk-go-get.md

-The Azure SDK for Go is compatible with Go versions 1.7 and later.
+The Azure SDK for Go is compatible with Go versions 1.8 and later.
 For environments using [Azure Stack Profiles](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-version-profiles), Go version 1.9 is the minimum requirement.
 If you do not have Go available on your system, follow [the Go installation instructions](https://golang.org/doc/install).
-After installation, make sure that your environment variables are properly configured by checking `go env`.

 You can obtain the Azure SDK for Go and its dependencies via `go get`.